multimediaeval/multimediaeval.github.io/_editions/2022/tasks/medico.md

 # static info
 layout: task
 year: 2022
-hide: false  <!-- # change this to false once you finish editing-->
+hide: false

 # required info
-title: Medical Multimedia Task: Transparent Tracking of Spermatozoa
+title: "Medical Multimedia Task: Transparent Tracking of Spermatozoa"
-subtitle: <!-- # leave this blanck-->
+subtitle:
-blurb: Detect and track spermatozoa in medical video, with the goal to create a real-time system.
-Calculate/predict attributes such as speed and travel distance.
+blurb: "Detect and track spermatozoa in medical video, with the goal to create a real-time system.
+Calculate/predict attributes such as speed and travel distance."
 ---

 <!-- # please respect the structure below-->